SteveIve/Hello_world/README.md

 # Hello_world

 This is my first time to add a repository in GitHub.

-As an English major
-and a Chinese guy,
-it's a little bit hard to learn programming.
+it's a little bit hard to learn programming as a guy who do not major in Computer Science.

-In Chinese,
-there is a saying:
+But there is a saying:
-The boy is chasing a butterfly, and at the same time, he wants to climb to the top of the mountain.
+The boy is climbing  to the top of the mountain, while he is chasing a butterfly.

 Best wish for me.
-Good luck.